Top 9 Best Glitch & Stutter Pedals 2023

 • E-Level & Feedback

 The pedal has a row of four knobs that control various aspects of the sound.
-Starting from the far left is an โ€œE.
-Levelโ€ knob.ย This acts as the volume control of the delay effect.
+Starting from the far left is an “E. Level” knob.
+This acts as the volume control of the delay effect.
 If you want the delay level closer to the original sound signal, move the knob to the right.
-When turned up, the input signal and the delay will have the same volume.
-You can eliminate the delay sound by turning the knob to the extreme left.ย Feedback refers to what is heard in response to the original input signal.
-Turning the โ€œFeedbackโ€ knob to the right increases the number of repetitions.ย If the knob is turned clockwise, the number of repeats starts to decrease till you hear a single delay sound.

 • Time & Mode

-This section is where some exciting glitch and stutter effects can be conjured up.ย The โ€œTimeโ€ and โ€œModeโ€ knobs are to be used in combination to get the best results.ย The mode knob can choose between 4 options: S. 50ms, M. 200ms, L. 800ms, and โ€œShort Loop.โ€ Each of the first three options has a range.
-For instance, the small setting covers a range of 12.5 msec โ€“ 50 msec.ย The medium and large settings have ranges between 50 msec โ€“ 200 msec and 200 msec โ€“ 800 msec, respectively.ย These ranges signify the delay time.
-The time knob can then be used to vary the length of the delay time depending on the selected mode.
-In the Short Loop mode, you can play a sound and press the pedal to have it looped for as long as the footswitch is pressed.ย Here the time control can be used to choose any value between 200 and 800 msec.
+In the Short Loop mode, you can play a sound and press the pedal to have it looped for as long as the footswitch is pressed.
+Here the time control can be used to choose any value between 200 and 800 msec.
 Another fun aspect of this mode is rotating the time knob to get crazy pitch variations when a sound is looped.

 • Connections

 There is a wealth of inputs and outputs in the unit.
-Starting from the right, thereโ€™s a standard quarter-inch input for plugging in a guitar or bass.ย Next to it is a โ€œTempoโ€ input where you can plug in a footswitch to activate the tap tempo feature.
+Starting from the right, there’s a standard quarter-inch input for plugging in a guitar or bass.
+Next to it is a “Tempo” input where you can plug in a footswitch to activate the tap tempo feature.
 The unit is compatible with FS-FU, FS-6, and FS-7 footswitches.
-On the left of the pedal are two outputs.ย The jack labeled โ€œOutputโ€ sends a signal that includes the delay effect and the input signal.ย The second output marked โ€œDirect Outโ€ sends out only the direct signal.
-The power input can be found on the top of the unit, and unscrewing the โ€œThumbscrewโ€ reveals the compartment where the 9V battery can be inserted.

 Pros:

-The DD-3T is solidly built and offers several improved features compared to the older model.ย The dual outputs give youย much freedom depending on your amp setup, and the available controls provide plenty of options to get the delay effect how you like it.
+The DD-3T is solidly built and offers several improved features compared to the older model.
+The dual outputs give you much freedom depending on your amp setup, and the available controls provide plenty of options to get the delay effect how you like it.
 The mode and time knob manages various time ranges quite well.

 Cons:

-Although an impressive unit, one thing comes off as a bit odd.ย If the pedal already has a footswitch, why add a separate jack for an external footswitch to control the tap tempo?ย You might want to check a pedal that has that feature built-in to save you from spending the extra amount.
+Although an impressive unit, one thing comes off as a bit odd.
+If the pedal already has a footswitch, why add a separate jack for an external footswitch to control the tap tempo?
+You might want to check a pedal that has that feature built-in to save you from spending the extra amount.

 2. Catalinbread CSIDMAN Glitch/Stutter Delay